 What accessories / adapters are included?

 The suspension system of the reaction light providers is very variable.
 For example, the BlazePod cannot be hung up and can only be laid down on the ground.
 The BlazePod is already very expensive.
 To be able to hang them up, you have to buy extra accessories for about €15 extra per pod.

 The great thing about the Reaction X training pods is that they have both a Velcro and magnetic function at the back.
 You also get different accessories to attach them to various surfaces.

 The method of storage also differs greatly from one supplier to another.
 You can buy reaction lights separately and often you can get a handy storage case with them.
-This is very nice because with this case you can take the reaction lights with you wherever you go.
+This is very nice because in this case you can take the reaction lights with you wherever you go.
 It would be a shame if you lose a cable or light after your training.
 Usually, you cannot buy these separately from the suppliers.
 In addition, the lamps are extra protected and therefore last longer.
-Finally, it also looks cool; all those lamps in a nice sleek case.
+Finally, it also looks cool; all those lamps are in a nice sleek case.

 As you have read, there are many different options for getting started with reaction training lights.
 I would definitely recommend every athlete and trainer to start working with them.
-It can greatly motivate yourself (and others) to train more and harder.
+It can greatly motivate you (and others) to train more and harder.
 In the end, I returned the Blazepods because I personally like the Reaction X better and will use it to shape my workouts.
 But which one suits you best will of course differ from person to person.
 Do you want to get started with the Reaction X like I do?
 Then you can find them in this webshop.

 I hope this article helped you.
 Are you going to work with reaction lights yourself or do you have any fun exercises to share?
 Let me know in the comments!